keboola/website/_product/product.md

       to improve your campaigns.
 You see every single line of code, each transition and data stream.
     pictogram: "/uploads/whiteHole.svg"
+  content: Each company faces their own unique challenges, so why would you go with
+    the traditional closed, black box system?
+Choose Keboola instead.
+Keboola was built to be universal, so instead of molding your needs to fit our system, our system adapts to fit your needs.
+Keboola is the easy way to apply machine learning and AI to automate your tasks, organize your data, and improve your operational efficiency.
+Our system vast marketplace and network of data partners make all this, and more, possible.
 - template: article-list-img
   block: article-list-img
   headline: Keboola works with the world’s best!